Mokakash/NFT_Profitability_Project_SQL/README.md

   + Type

 The cleaned dataset, named ['NFT_Cleaned_Data.csv'](https://github.com/Mokakash/NFT_Profitability_Project_SQL/blob/main/NFT_Cleaned_Data.csv), is available in the repository.
+Additionally, the MySQL code used for data cleaning can be found in the repository as ['NFT_Data_Cleaning.sql'](https://github.com/Mokakash/NFT_Profitability_Project_SQL/blob/main/NFT_Data_Cleaning.sql), providing transparency and insight into the steps taken to refine the dataset.

 ## Questions and Insights (EDA)
 Here are outlined questions I aimed to answer and the key insights/findings I have discovered from the analysis.